kohler/hotcrp/devel/apidoc/comments.md

   from the response, returning only metadata.
 Defaults to `true`.

     * default true
+* param ?word_limit =soft|hard: Which word limit applies to responses with word limits. `soft` (the default) returns the response cut at its word limit; `hard` returns the response cut at the hard word limit (if any).
+  Fields over a limit are named in the response’s `overlong` and `truncated` keys.

+    * default soft
 * response ?comment comment: The requested comment.
 * badge featured